-"Sale and Leaseback Transaction" means any direct or indirect arrangement relating to property (whether real, personal or mixed), now owned or hereafter acquired whereby any Parent Guarantor or any Restricted Subsidiary transfers such property to another Person and any Parent Guarantor or any Restricted Subsidiary leases it from such Person.
+"Sale and Leaseback Transaction" means any direct or indirect arrangement relating to property (whether real, personal or mixed), now owned or hereafter acquired whereby the Parent Guarantor, the Issuer or any Restricted Subsidiary transfers such property to another Person and the Parent Guarantor, the Issuer or any Restricted Subsidiary leases it from such Person.

-"Senior Indebtedness" of a Parent Guarantor or the Issuer, as the case may be, means all Indebtedness of such Parent Guarantor or the Issuer, as relevant, whether outstanding on the Original Issue Date or thereafter created, except for Indebtedness which, in the instrument creating or evidencing the same, is expressly stated to be subordinated in right of payment to (a) in respect of the Issuer, the Notes, or (b) in respect of such Parent Guarantor, its Parent Guarantee; provided that Senior Indebtedness does not include (1) any obligation to any Parent Guarantor or any Restricted Subsidiary, (2) trade payables or (3) Indebtedness Incurred in violation of the Indenture.
+"Senior Indebtedness" of the Parent Guarantor or the Issuer, as the case may be, means all Indebtedness of the Parent Guarantor or the Issuer, as relevant, whether outstanding on the Original Issue Date or thereafter created, except for Indebtedness which, in the instrument creating or evidencing the same, is expressly stated to be subordinated in right of payment to (a) in respect of the Issuer, the Notes, or (b) in respect of the Parent Guarantor, the Parent Guarantee; provided that Senior Indebtedness does not include (1) any obligation to the Parent Guarantor, the Issuer or any Restricted Subsidiary, (2) trade payables or (3) Indebtedness Incurred in violation of the Indenture.